AdobeDocs/app-builder/guides/app-hooks.md

 package.json may include the following scripts which are triggered at various times while an app is being built, deployed and/or run.

+## Sample hooks configuration

+For example, pre and post hooks can be defined for the `run`, `build` and `deploy` operations in the package.json file of your app as follows:

 ```
   "scripts": {
     "pre-app-run": "echo pre-app-run",